Thursday 9 July - 17:00 (GMT+1)

 This event is free and open to the public.

-In our July event, Nandini Das (India & University 1997) will discuss her latest book, This Little World A New History of Tudor and Stuart England
+In our July event, Nandini Das (India & University 1997) will discuss her latest book, This Little World A New History of Tudor and Stuart England.
+This conversation will be moderated by Katie Larson (Minnesota & Lincoln 2000).

 “A perspective-altering take on a world we usually think of in far more domestic terms.
 A ground-breaking masterwork"